picardis/my_test_working_directory/README.txt

 This is a repository created by Simona Picardi for WLF 553 Reproducible Data Science.
+Hello world!

 Burrowing Owls Rule!